tiangolo/uwsgi-nginx-flask-docker/README.md

 ## Creating a Flask project with Docker

-**Note**: These instructions are for the `flask` tag and are intended for a general purpose Flask application.
+**Note**: These instructions are for the `flask` tag and are intended for a general purpose Flask web application.

 You can download this example and use it as the template for your project: [**example-flask**](<https://github.com/tiangolo/uwsgi-nginx-flask-docker/releases/download/v0.1.0/example-flask.zip>).